bitrise-io/devcenter/_articles/en/bitrise-cli/secrets.md

 Bitrise CLI automatically filters your secret env vars and prints `[REDACTED]` with newlines after the key so that the Secret Env Vars are NOT VISIBLE in the build log.
 This applies to both **private and public apps**.

 {% include message_box.html type="warning" title="Build configuration custom Env Vars are exposed" content="
 You can specify an Env Var you wish to overwrite in your Workflow if you click `Start/Schedule a Build` for your build and select the `Advanced` option in the `Build configuration` pop-up window.
-Note that any Env Var you set in `Custom Environment Variables (optional)` section will not be handled as Secret Env Vars, and therefore they'll be will be visible in the build logs!
+Note that any Env Var you set in `Custom Environment Variables (optional)` section will not be handled as Secret Env Vars, and therefore they will be visible in the build logs!
 You can also check them in `Build parameters` if you click `More details` on your build's page. "%}

-For more information on Secrets, check out our [Secrets and Env Vars](/builds/env-vars-secret-env-vars/) section.
+For more information on Secrets, check out our [Secrets and Env Vars](/builds/env-vars-secret-env-vars/) guide.

 <div class="banner">
 <img src="/assets/images/banner-bg-888x170.png" style="border: none;">